 It is important to recognize that a roof needs to have both intake and exhaust ventilation.
 If either one is clogged, or impeded in any form, a roof will not properly breathe.

 Here’s what people experienced with other types of venting:

-- Gable vents (vents on the sides of their homes) did exceptionally well as they are on a vertical exterior wall (siding) and as such could not be compromised by the buildup of snow.
+- Gable vents (vents on the sides of their homes) did exceptionally well in the winter 2021 season as they are on a vertical exterior wall (siding) and as such could not be covered by the buildup of snow.

 - Pod vents (sometimes called turtle vents) also had their exhaust vents clogged as they only stand about 2 inches off of a roof.